-1. The "Guidelines regarding the Review Process" adopted at the Preparatory Meeting of the Contracting Parties to the Joint Convention held from 10 to 12 December 2001 were modified at the First Review Meeting of Contracting Parties held from 3 to 14 November 2003, the Extraordinary Meeting of Contracting Parties held on 7 November 2005, the Second Review Meeting of Contracting Parties held from 15 to 24 May 2006, the Third Review Meeting of Contracting Parties held from 11 to 20 May 2009 and the Fourth Review Meeting of Contracting Parties held from 14 to 23 May 2012.

-2. The modified "Guidelines regarding the Review Process" are set forth in the Attachment hereto.
+- 1. The "Guidelines regarding the Review Process" adopted at the Preparatory Meeting of the Contracting Parties to the Joint Convention held from 10 to 12 December 2001 were modified at the First Review Meeting of Contracting Parties held from 3 to 14 November 2003, the Extraordinary Meeting of Contracting Parties held on 7 November 2005, the Second Review Meeting of Contracting Parties held from 15 to 24 May 2006, the Third Review Meeting of Contracting Parties held from 11 to 20 May 2009, the Fourth Review Meeting of Contracting Parties held from 14 to 23 May 2012, the Second Extraordinary Meeting held from 12 to 13 May 2014, and the Third Extraordinary Meeting held from 16 to 17 May 2017. - 2.
+The modified "Guidelines regarding the Review Process" are set forth in the Attachment hereto.